Network filesystems

 <remote computer>:/<remote dir> </local mounting point> nfs user,auto,exec 0 0

-After that you can mount -a to get everything mounted that is defined in /etc/fstab .
+mount -a gets everything mounted as defined in /etc/fstab .
 The option auto is quite important, when the server is running during boot of the client the clients mounts the network drives automatically.
 Otherwise they would have to be mounted manually.
 If the remote computer is not accessible then boot struggles with retraining to connect and finally after a long time out it continuous with its boot process.

 The automounter autofs is a better option since it mounts the network drives just on demand when they are getting accessed.